whyredfire/pixelos-blog/docs/ForUsers/faq.md

 We don't accept feature requests.

 ## DFE

+DFE is not recommended or supported on PixelOS.
+Android expects the system to be encrypted, so decrypting it introduces all manner of strange behaviour, so we don't accept bug reports from decrypted users.
+Use at your own risk and do not expect support.

-Credit to SebaUbuntu for this explanation, for further reading you can check out [this](https://kubersharma001.com/reasons-to-stay-encrypted-on-android-and-the-risks-otherwise) blog post
+Credit to SebaUbuntu for this explanation as to why we don't support it.
+For further reading you can check out [this](https://kubersharma001.com/reasons-to-stay-encrypted-on-android-and-the-risks-otherwise) blog post.

 Little reminder on why you should not flash DFEs
 * Userdata is NOT a sensitive partition, you can do whatever you want with it, but you'll never do damages, and also encryption process is 100% secure and there are 0 risks of bricking (you can actually have more issues if you flash DFE, will explain later)